apinf/docs/docs/organization/minutes/2017-03-06-Sprint38-Planning-Meeting-Meetings.md

 * Participants: Brylie, Ilya, Jarkko, Jawid, Matti, Nazia, Taija

 # Task Assignments
-* 2002 - Define Privacy policy and terms of use texts for apinf.io - - 1
+* 2002 - Define Privacy policy and terms of use texts for apinf.io - Taija, Philippe - 1
+* 2238 - Privacy Policy and Terms of Use texts not saving correctly on update - Ilya - 2
-* 2191 - Include template text about license in each source file in apinf/platform
+* 2191 - Include template text about license in each source file in apinf/platform - Brylie - 1
-* 2197 - Communicate about license change
+* 2197 - Communicate about license change - Taija, Philippe - 1
-* 2176 - Update to API Umbrella 0.14
+* 2176 - Update to API Umbrella 0.14 - Brylie -
-* 2152 - Proxy path validation blocks adding huuto.net API
+* 2152 - Proxy path validation blocks adding huuto.net API - Matti - 1
 * 1926 - Proxy view: Delete 'Proxy backend configuration' details and save not working
-* 2166 - Effect of General Data Protection Regulation (GDPR) to apinf
+* 2166 - Effect of General Data Protection Regulation (GDPR) to apinf - Brylie, Jarkko - 2
-* 1986 - Capture and track application exceptions
+* 1986 - Capture and track application exceptions - Jawid - 3
 * 2184 - Normalize ApiMetadata and Organizations collections
 * 2185 - UI changes based on normalization task
 * 2188 - Allow Organization manager to add media content